chukwuk/chukwuk.github.io/_blogs/CUDA_streams/index.md

 ## Runtime comparison.

-The version II non-default implementation has the lowest runtime because it hides the kernel execution time through overlap data transfer andkernel execution.
+The version II non-default implementation has the lowest runtime because it hides the kernel execution time through overlap data transfer and kernel execution.
 The version I non-default stream implementation has the same runtime with the default stream implemention because there is no overlap of data transfer and kernel execution.

 ```cuda
 // Runtime for default and non-default stream implementation when all data fit can in GPU memory at once